 - 30.1.
 Shall determine their terms of reference; - 30.2.
-May permit Committees to determine the dates of their meetings; - 30.3 Shall appoint and determine the term of office of councillor or non-councillor members of such a Committee (unless the appointment of non-councillors is prohibited by law) so as to hold office no later than the next annual meeting; - 30.4 May appoint substitute councillors to a Committee whose role is to replace ordinary councillors at a meeting of a Committee if ordinary councillors of the committee have confirmed that they are unable to attend; - 30.5 May in accordance with standing orders, dissolve a committee at any time.
+May permit Committees to determine the dates of their meetings; - 30.3 Shall appoint and determine the term of office of councillor or non-councillor members of such a Committee (unless the appointment of non-councillors is prohibited by law) so as to hold office no later than the next annual meeting; - 30.4 May appoint substitute councillors to a Committee whose role is to replace ordinary councillors at a meeting of a Committee if ordinary councillors of the committee have confirmed at least a day before the meeting that they are unable to attend; - 30.5 May in accordance with standing orders, dissolve a committee at any time. - 30.6 Unless there is a Full Council resolution to the contrary, a Committee may appoint a Sub-Committee whose terms of reference and members shall be determined by resolution of the Committee. - 30.7 Details of quorums are determined under Standing Order No. 10 and named substitutes under Standing Order No. 11.